 John Lennon’s Lysergic Transformation: From Wife-beater to Peace Icon

 I was 15 when John Lennon was murdered.
-I had just started listening to The Beatles by way of their career-spanning red and blue albums.
-I couldn’t get over how good each song was and how they evolved over their years together.
+I had just started listening to The Beatles by way of their career-spanning red and blue albums and couldn’t get over how good each song was and how much they evolved over their years together.
 I didn’t know them as individuals yet, but that was soon to change.
 The news channels ran nearly 24/7 images of the vigil outside the Dakota Building in NYC, where John lived with his wife Yoko Ono and five-year-old son Sean.
 There were thousands, holding candles and home-made signs, many arm in arm, weeping, and chanting the John and Yoko anthem “Give Peace a Chance.”

 I was seeking answers and I found them in Lennon’s words: peace…love…truth.